-In closing, I want to remind everyone that Baseball Sask is your association and we encourage you to address any concerns you may have regarding the association with your zone representative or any other board member.
+Baseball Sask is your association and we encourage you to address any concerns you may have regarding the association to your zone representative or any board member.

-Keep up the good work and all the best in the 2018 baseball season.
+Keep up the good work and I wish everyone all the best in the 2020 baseball season.

-Yours in Baseball,
+Yours in Baseball.

-Shaun Fraser, Baseball Sask President
+Bert Kauf Baseball Sask President